erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

 # SQL syntax quirks

-In my opinion, the easiest way of learning SQL code is to remember the sequence of how SQL code is executed.
-In R, because we can chain multiple operations together, the sequence in which R code is written is usually identical to the sequence in which it is executed.
+In my opinion, the easiest way of learning SQL code is to remember the sequence of SQL code execution.
+In R, because we can chain multiple operations together, the sequence in which R code is written is identical to the sequence in which it is executed.

 <img src="../../figures/p-sql_to_r_workflows-execution_order.svg" width="80%" style="display: block; margin: auto;" />

-In SQL, the sequence in which SQL code is written does not correspond to the sequence in which it is executed, which leads to common errors like the example below.
+In SQL, the sequence in which SQL code is written is not the sequence in which it is executed, which leads to simple errors like the example below.

 ``` r
 # Incorrect SQL query ----------------------------------------------------------